hrax/now-eslint/README.md

 - TODO: Check if the specified template exists
 - TODO: Backup old report if the same name report exists
 - TODO: Allow to mark and skip changes that have field "active" = false
+- TODO: Allow to conditionally lint fields (e.g. if other_field is true/false or if other_field is empty/not empty)
 - Nice to have: option to generate report as PDF
 - Nice to have: generate each report into special folder
+- Nice to have: generate table conditional field configuration based on dictionary dependent field?
+- Nice to have: custom parse complex changes (e.g. workflow) to be able to lint selected nested complex records